oamerge/oamerge.com/content/docs/security.md

 export { _in as in }
 ```

-This is valid JavaScript, but it can feel a little clunky, so OA Merge supports exporting `$in` as an alternative:
+Although that is valid JavaScript, it can feel a little clunky, so OA Merge supports exporting `$in` as an alternative:

 ```js
 // this will remap to `in`